 BCC with B in German unless to be studied as a beginner

-This interdisciplinary 4-year BA degree scheme includes German language modules as well as modules on German linguistics, modern literature and film, history, politics and cultural studies.
-It is intended to appeal to students who wish to acquire a high level of competence in the German language but also a well-rounded understanding of the German-speaking countries.
-If you are interested in modern German and the German-speaking world this may well be the degree for you.
+Modern German studies at Aberystwyth University incorporates German language, linguistics, modern literature, film, history, politics and cultural studies.
+If you wish to acquire a high level of competence in the German language, and gain a well-rounded understanding of the German-speaking countries, then our Modern German Studies will be the degree for you.

 All of the lecturers in the Dept of Modern Languages are qualified to PhD level and are research active.
 We also employ language tutors, some of whom have a PhD, and all of whom are experienced teachers.
 We occasionally employ native-speakers from our partner universities abroad (lectors) who come to us highly recommended on the basis of their academic achievement at the home university, and many of whom have trained as teachers.
 The fourth group is part-time staff who are employed on the basis of their expertise in a particular specialist area.